suadha93/ParFlow_DataRetrievalAndExtraction/README.md

 ### Prerequisites

-`Python v3.x` with the following non-standard packages in their recent version that are not part of the Python standard library:
+`Python v3.x` with the following packages that are not part of the Python standard library in their recent versions:
 - `numpy`
 - `netCDF4`